 2018 Prelimary Route information: subject to change

-Route 1 is the Northwest route and approximately 60 (formally 100) miles in length.
-The North section of Route 1, it is also the connection to Johnny Creek on FS 18.
+Route 1 is the Northwest route and approximately 60 (formally 100) miles in length and the connection to Johnny Creek on FS 18.
 This route is known for the many spring and fall waterfalls .. during most of the year.
 Big vista and tall timber.
 This is a low speed, non-technical ride, which average travel speed of 25 miles per hour.

 Route 2 is the East route and approximately 70 miles in length.
 Visit the second largest monolith and Indian Ridge Lookout.
 Stop for lunch next to Fall Creek and enjoy some of natures most amazing features.
 This is a low speed, non-technical ride, which average travel speed of 25 miles per hour. (we'll use this route as an alternate)